Skip to contents

 site_df

-Optional site table with columns site, x, y used to enrich the tidy output when return_long=TRUE.
+Optional site metadata table with columns site, x, and y.

 return_long

-Logical; if TRUE, returns a tidy table with predictors and coefficients.
+Logical; if TRUE, return a tidy long-format table.

 label